bgamari/ghc-wiki-import/view-patterns-new.md

 ```

-Here we've chosen that the view type only exposes the cons/nil structure one level at a time: the second argument to `Cons` is a join-list---but that's of course up to the programmer.
+Here we've chosen that the view type only exposes the cons/nil structure one level at a time: the second argument to `Cons` is a join-list, not a view of it---but that's of course up to the programmer.